sensebox/mqtt-osem-integration/README.md

 Container images for this service are created on each push on [Github Container Registry].

-Stable versions should be tagged using `yarn version` and `git push --follow-tags origin master`
+Stable versions should be tagged using `npm version` and `git push --follow-tags origin master`

 [openSenseMap API]: https://github.com/sensebox/openSenseMap-API
 [node-config]: https://github.com/lorenwest/node-config